 People with hearing loss tell us that hearing aids are their lifeline; they are a highly cost-effective intervention with very clear clinical benefits.
 Hearing aids have been available on the NHS since 1948 and they are accepted to be the only viable treatment for people with adult-onset hearing loss.
-That is why we have been extremely concerned over recent months by proposals from a number of Clinical Commissioning Groups (CCGs) to make cuts to the provision of hearing aids – and why we have been campaigning hard to prevent these.
+That is why we have been extremely concerned over by proposals from a number of Clinical Commissioning Groups (CCGs) to make cuts to the provision of hearing aids – and why we have been campaigning hard to prevent these.
+Most CCGs have decided against cutting hearing aids after listening to feedback from the public and experts, but one CCG has stopped providing hearing aids for many people who need them.

 Vital hearing loss services under threat

-Find out what we have been doing to fight proposed cuts in North Staffordshire, South Staffordshire, Mid Essex, South Norfolk , Devon and Cornwall.
+Find out what we have been doing to fight cuts in North Staffordshire, and what we did to help overturn proposed cuts in Worcestershire, South Staffordshire, Mid Essex, South Norfolk , Devon and Cornwall.

 We need your help!